MattMS/my-thoughts/on/coffeescript_style/README.md

 ## Indentation

-Since CoffeeScript uses indentation for scope, it is important to use the same type through a file.
+CoffeeScript uses indentation for scope and it is important to use the same type through a file.

 I prefer using [tabs instead of spaces](../tabs_vs_spaces/).